peterhinch/micropython-async/TUTORIAL.md

  9. ``chain.py`` Copied from the Python docs.
 Demo of chaining coroutines.
  10. ``aqtest.py`` Demo of uasyncio ``Queue`` class.
  11. ``aremote.py`` Example device driver for NEC protocol IR remote control.
+ 12. ``auart.py`` Demo of streaming I/O via a Pyboard UART.
+ 13. ``core.py`` An experimental version of the uasyncio core with a simple priority mechanism.

+The ``benchmarks`` directory contains scripts to test and characterise the uasyncio scheduler.

 ###### [Jump to Contents](./TUTORIAL.md#contents)